-A 22-year-old woman died Saturday night after an ATV crash at Dunns Creek State Park, according to Florida Highway Patrol.
+A 25-year-old Jacksonville man died late Tuesday night in an ATV crash in Clay County, according to the Florida Highway Patrol.

 Troopers said the man and a 21-year-old Middleburg man were riding an ATV south on Beecher Lane in Orange Park when the vehicle flipped at Crossing Boulevard.

 Both men were thrown from the ATV, and the 25-year-old died at the scene from his injuries, troopers said.

 The other man on the ATV was seriously injured and was taken to Orange Park Medical Center, troopers said.